fable-compiler/fable-compiler.github.io/blog/Introducing-Femto.md

 ### Fable library authors

-In order for femto to pick up the information about the npm dependency that your library requires, you need to release a new version of your Fable binding with this information included in the *project* file.
+In order for Femto to pick up the information about the npm dependency that your library requires, you need to release a new version of your Fable binding with this information included in the *project* file.
 Simply add a section in your project file like this:
 ```xml
 <PropertyGroup>
   <NpmDependencies>